PdxCodeGuild/Full-Stack-Day-Class/notes/layoutproblemsolving.md

 # Layout Problem Solving
-Here are some tips for working _with_ CSS and not _against_ CSS to get reasonable layouts.
+Try to work _with_ CSS and not _against_ CSS to get reasonable layouts.

+Work from the top-down in structure.
+Get parent elements styled and laid out well, then fill out the content within them.

 ## Slice up Width, Sum up Height
 Remember that the that core dimensions of block elements are calculated as: